-The first step in this plan is to place a temporary seasonal air traffic control tower at the Truckee Tahoe Airport during the peak season (summer) of 2017.
-The Airport District will assess the success and viability of the tower from both an annoyance perspective and a safety enhancement perspective.
+The first step in this plan took place in 2017 when the Airport installed a temporary seasonal air traffic control tower.
+After assessing the success and viability of the tower, it was made a full-time and permanent asset.
+The tower has proven valuable from both an annoyance perspective and a safety enhancement perspective.

-The tower, a temporary structure under 40 feet high, will control airspace in a 5-mile radius up to 2,500 feet above the airfield.
-It is estimated to cost between \$400,000 and \$500,000 a year.
+The tower was made permanent in 2018.
+It is a structure under 40 feet high and has Air Traffic Control (ATC) that manages the airspace in a 5-mile radius up to 2,500 feet above the airfield.
+It cost \$928,000 to operate a year.